 As you could tell in the features list, the Omni Heat Alpine Action has an unusually high amount of different pockets.
 Most jackets tend to have hand pockets and maybe a chest pocket and that’s it.
 Well, Columbia loaded this jacket with 6 different pockets for maximum gear storage.

 The main pockets are both zippered, with one located on the left breast with a vertical zipper and two normal hand pockets.
 The zippers are a superb touch since the last thing you want to do while traipsing through the snow is drop something.

-Inside the jacket you will also find an interior security pocket for storing a wallet, phone, ID, etc. This will be completely protected from the elements which is important for these sensitive accessories.
+Inside the jacket, you will also find an interior security pocket for storing a wallet, phone, ID, etc. This will be completely protected from the elements which are important for these sensitive accessories.

 The two unique pockets are a media pocket that offers some moisture protection and a goggle pocket.
 The media pocket is ideal for keeping your device secure while listening to music.
-If you are someone that enjoy this you’ll really get a lot of use out of this pockets.
+If you are someone that enjoys this you’ll really get a lot of use out of these pockets.

 The rest of the lining is a highly breathable fabric to ensure maximum comfort and minimal body heat loss.
 Staying dry is important in remaining warm after all.
 It also helps with reducing heat if you find yourself in warmer weather.
 It truly is amazing how well Omni Heat works.

-While warmth really comes down to your own body, it’s safe to say that this jacket is plenty warm for majority of US winter conditions.
-Some men find that a base longsleeve t-shirt is all they need under this jacket for snow sports in moderate cold temps.
+While warmth really comes down to your own body, it’s safe to say that this jacket is plenty warm for the majority of US winter conditions.
+Some men find that a base long sleeve t-shirt is all they need under this jacket for snow sports in moderately cold temps.

 Women may require more layering due to being naturally more sensitive to cold.
 Don’t be surprised if you end up being too warm in this jacket because the Omni Heat technology sometimes works too well in warm winter conditions.